elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ```

 The more alert reader noticed this from the start: migrations closely describe the database
+table and fields, using terms very recognizable from a SQL point of view.
+The two `belongs_to`
-table and fields, while the two macros we met add fields to our schemas, and use the effects of
+and `has_many` macros on the other hand add fields to our schemas, and use the effects of the
-the migrations.
+migrations.

 ## A more proper way to organize a botanical collection
 *day 3*